JeffreyRiggle/my-site/content/blog/wdm/index.md

 }
 ```

-Now our visit program no longer declares a single export and we can now have many different function defined or exported.
+Now our program no longer declares a single export.
+We can now have many different functions defined or exported.
 With all of these features added we should now be able to produce working code for our original example.

 ```wdm
 internalTest(a:f) f -> 12_f - a